patgod85/graph/README.md

 * axesColor - color of axes,
 * axesDescriptionColor - color of axes' descriptions,
 * linesColor - color of graph line and square under it,
+* fontFamily - font family for text items placed on graph
 * stepsX - count of cells on X axis
 * stepsY - count of cells on Y axis
 * yK - coefficient for Y. If yK == 1 the minimum graph point will be lie on X axis.
 If if will be 1,5  then minimum point will be about a middle of graph